 I’m a Montanan now living in Nashville, Tennessee.
-I lost my mom to cancer the week before Christmas of 2015.
+I lost my mom to cancer the week of Christmas of 2015.
 I was only 22.
 Here’s the full story.
 Since then, I’ve been taking my time to grieve, adventure, reflect, remember, work my li’l butt off, and sometimes mope about the house.
 You know, balance.

-I have spent the past two years witnessing not just my own grief, but also that of my dad, my mom’s family members, friends, colleagues, and community.
+I have spent the past years witnessing not just my own grief, but also that of my dad, my mom’s family members, friends, colleagues, and community.
 Damn she was loved!
 And while of course we all grieve differently, I have noted one significant distinction between my process and everyone else’s- I’m young.
 I’m an only child of an only child, so I didn’t really have a sibling to share this grief.
 Being the only person under 30 deeply grieving my mom has opened my eyes to what a unique experience it is to be twenty something and grieving.

 It wasn’t so bad at first.
 We were definitely still in shock, and I had the luxury of getting to live at home with my dad so we could see each other through.
 He and I did everything we could to make grieving a team effort.
 We took spontaneous road trips, we spent a month in Europe, we hiked miles on end.
 We chased the Northern Lights.
 We talked endlessly about her, about missing her, and about who we were without her.
 But eventually, it was time for me to move on.
 Dad didn’t want to watch me waste my youth, and so he told me to get a move-on.
 So, not even a year after my mom passed, I moved to Nashville.

 I learned my biggest lesson very quickly: Grieving is hard enough without having to survive your twenties on top of it, and the opposite is also true- your twenties are hard enough without trying to survive grief at the same time.

 So how do you reconcile your grief with the other challenging facts of your life as a young adult?